Shares in Germany's Brenntag drop on dual-use chemicals sale to Syria

 The U.N.
 Commission of Inquiry on Syria said in March that government forces had perpetrated 32 of 37 chemical attacks it had reported during the Syrian war, including the use of chlorine and sarin.
 The government denies using chemical weapons.

-Reporting by Ludwig Burger in Frankfurt, Matthias Inverardi in Duesseldorf, Hellen Reid in London; Editing by Keith Weir and Edmund Blair
+Reporting by Ludwig Burger in Frankfurt, Matthias Inverardi in Duesseldorf, Hellen Reid in London, John Miller in Zurich; Editing by Keith Weir and Edmund Blair